FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 **consideration given to the needs of children and young adults with disabilities.**

 The amendment was proposed by Cllr Costelloe, seconded by Cllr.
+O’Brien.
+---
-O’Brien.--- **25.Changes to Chapter 9**
+**25.Changes to Chapter 9**

 Cllr.
 Costelloe proposed the following amendment: